Gouvernathor/space-3d-Angular/README.md

 # Space3D

 This is an Angular and TypeScript port of Rye Terrell's [Space 3D](https://tools.wwwtyro.net/space-3d/).
+It features threaded rendering using Web Workers, allowing for smooth performance even with complex 3D scenes, and a no-GUI use for streaming software or other real-time composition uses.

 Generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.7.